 - Deliver inspiration

 If your proposal assignments don’t address your win strategies and the points you want proposal writers to make, what do you think the impact will be on your win probability?
 If on the other hand, you provide assignments that explain what to write, how to write it, what points to make, and criteria they can use to assess when they’ve completed their assignment successfully what do you think the impact of that will be on your win probability?

 Focus on goals instead of steps

 It is far more important that proposal writers achieve your goals than it is to submit something on time that won’t win.
 So what are your proposal writing goals?
 These should shape your proposal assignments.
 Proposal assignments are not simply fulfilling outline items.
 They are fulfilling a vision based on what it will take to win.

-If you goal is to win, then can proposal writers realistically achieve that on their own?
+If you goal is to win, then can proposal writers realistically achieve that on their own in isolation?
 If your goal is RFP compliance, that is an achievable goal.
 But is it enough?
 And do your quality criteria enable writers to know when they’ve achieved it?
 The same applies to any particular style, results, or preferences regarding the proposal.